chloeam/blank-slate/blog/_posts/2016-04-08-second-year-winter-overview.md

 ## Conclusion

 This quarter was really fun for me.
 It was the first quarter where I felt like I was taking real design classes where we were actually making real things instead of just doing exercises (which are important but not nearly as fun!).
 I attribute most of this feeling to my experience in my logo design course.
-It was really game-changing for me, both in terms of growing my skills and the way I thought about design in general.
+It was really game-changing for me, both in terms of growing my skills and changing the way I thought about design in general.
 I had an amazing professor who was hard on us and really pushed everyone to do their absolute best.
 As I've continued on in my design education, I've realized that I learn the most and gain the most valuable experiences from the professors that really push me.
 It was an amazing class, and I feel like I really grew as a designer because of it.